theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/microsoft-sql-server/sql-server-custom-sql.md

 ---
 ### Custom SQL Statement

-In the dialogue [destination settings](./sql-server-settings#opening-the-destination-settings), you can use a custom SQL statement for the three different database process steps and / or to adapt the SQL statement to your requirements.
+In the dialogue [Destination settings](./sql-server-settings#opening-the-destination-settings), you can use a custom SQL statement for the three different database process steps and / or to adapt the SQL statement to your requirements.
 ![Destination-Settings](/img/content/destination_settings.png){:class="img-responsive"}
 1. Select a particular extraction (1).
 2. Click **[Destination]** (2), the dialogue "Destination Settings" opens.